 The CGP Base Case is designed with a 50 percent weight for backlog shares and a 50 percent weight for accrual shares.
 The Backlog Shares Only Case has a 100 percent weight for backlog shares, and the Accrual Shares Only Case has a 100 percent weight for accrual shares.
 It is clear from the arithmetic of the simulations that PHAs whose backlog shares are greater than their accrual shares will get higher levels of modernization funding in the Backlog Only Case compared to the CGP Base Case.
 Similarly, PHAs whose accrual shares are greater than their backlog shares will get higher levels of modernization funding in the Accrual Only Case compared to the Base Case.
 Accrual shares are greater than backlog shares for PHAs operating almost 62 percent of the housing units in this analysis.
-Hence, almost 62 percent of the units will receive greater allocations under the Accrual Shares Only Case compared to the Backlog Shares are allocations under the Accrual Shares Only Case compared to the Backlog Shares are allocations under the Accrual Shares Only Case compared to the Backlog Shares are allocations under the Accrual Shares Only Case compared to the Backlog Shares Only Case case.
+Hence, almost 62 percent of the units will receive greater allocations under the Accrual Shares Only Case compared to the Backlog Shares Only Case or to the CGP base case.